SleepingFox8/AM-Tools/README.md

 ## DEPRECATION NOTICE

-To allow for the seperate semantic versioning of different scripts.
-Further development of these libraries has moved to their own repositories.
+To allow each library to have their own semantic version, further development of these libraries has moved to their own repositories.
 You can find a list of them here https://github.com/SleepingFox8/AM-Libraries

 ## Libraries